Rio de Janeiro: Subdivisions

 The city is commonly divided into the historic center (Centro); the tourist-friendly wealthier South Zone (Zona Sul); the residential less wealthy North Zone (Zona Norte); peripheries in the West Zone (Zona Oeste), among them Santa Cruz, Campo Grande and the wealthy newer Barra da Tijuca district.
 Rio de Janeiro is administratively divided into 33 distritos (districts) named Regiões Administrativas ("Administrative Regions") and 166 bairros (neighborhoods).

-Subprefectures are officially grouped into four regions (or "zones"), taking into account geographic position and occupation history; however these do not have any administrative or political power over the municipality.
+Subprefectures are officially grouped into four regions (or "zones"), taking into account geographic position and occupation history; however, these do not have any administrative or political power over the municipality.
 The official political division of the municipality takes into account historical-cultural characteristics to divide the neighborhoods.
 Most of its population is concentrated in the neighborhoods of Campo Grande, Santa Cruz, Bangu, Tijuca, Realengo, Jacarepaguá, Copacabana, Barra da Tijuca, Maré, Guaratiba and Taquara together, these eleven neighborhoods concentrate a population of 1.5 million inhabitants, according to the 2010 census.

 Centro or Downtown is the historic core of the city, as well as its financial and commercial center.
-Sites of interest include the Paço Imperial, built during colonial times to serve as a residence for the Portuguese governors of Brazil; many historic churches, such as the Candelária Church (the former cathedral), São Jose, Santa Lucia, Nossa Senhora do Carmo, Santa Rita, São Francisco de Paula, and the monasteries of Santo Antônio and São Bento.
+Sites of interest include the Paço Imperial, built during colonial times to serve as a residence for the Portuguese governors of Brazil; many historic churches, such as the Candelária Church (the former cathedral), São José, Santa Lucia, Nossa Senhora do Carmo, Santa Rita, São Francisco de Paula, and the monasteries of Santo Antônio and São Bento.
 The Centro also houses the modern concrete Rio de Janeiro Cathedral.
 Around the Cinelândia square, there are several landmarks of the Belle Époque of Rio, such as the Municipal Theater and the National Library building.
 Among its several museums, the Museu Nacional de Belas Artes (National Museum of Fine Arts) and the Museu Histórico Nacional (National Historical Museum) are the most important.

 The Cultural Corridor in Rio's City Center is home to one of the most architecturally and historically preserved districts, known as the Sociedade de Amigos das Adjacências da Rua da Alfândega (SAARA).
 This association was formed by merchants operating near Rua da Alfândega in the Historic Center of Rio de Janeiro, Brazil.
-The area is renowned for its stores specializing in popular home goods and fabrics, housed withinveral historic buildings.
+The area is renowned for its stores specializing in popular home goods and fabrics, housed within several historic buildings.

-The name comes from the occupation of the region by Muslim, Jewish and Maronite Christian immigrants from the Ottoman Empire in the early 20th century, for commercial purposes.
-The region preserves examples of various architectural styles, from Portuguese colonial, through Neoclassical, Eclectic, Art Deco and Modernism, making the region a rich tapestry of historical architecture that refers to the city's colonial and imperial past.
+The name comes from the occupation of the region by Muslim, Jewish, and Maronite Christian immigrants from the Ottoman Empire in the early 20th century, for commercial purposes.
+The region preserves examples of various architectural styles, from Portuguese colonial, through Neoclassical, Eclectic, Art Deco, and Modernism, making the region a rich tapestry of historical architecture that refers to the city's colonial and imperial past.